 Toad Hall Rifleshop and the Yeller Tom Cat Forge are located amid the rolling and fertile fields of central Iowa.
 We fondly call this part of Iowa, “Corn Patch”.
-If you’re seeking information on building a muzzleloader, you’ll need to go elsewhere, but if you’re looking for information regarding my Toad Hall Rifleshop style/methods of barrel forging, boring, reaming, and rifling a muzzle loader barrel all by hand and with no electricity what-so-ever, you’ve come to the right place.
-Now, when it comes to rifling by my instructions….well….
+Yes, I’ve built almost 400 muzzle loaders over the past 40 years, but if you’re seeking information on building a muzzle loader, you’ll need to go elsewhere.
+Now if you’re looking for information regarding my Toad Hall Rifleshop style/methods of barrel forging, boring, reaming, and rifling a muzzle loader barrel all by hand and with no electricity what-so-ever, you’ve come to the right place.
+So, when it comes to rifling by my instructions and benches….well….

 I’m long RETIRED from custom muzzle loading rifle building, but still like to mess around with my wooden riflers and boring benches.
 The site’s focus is now mainly concerned with hand rifling operations.
 The “how to build’em” websites are a dime a dozen, so find one you think will suit you.
 This website will be periodically revised and updated in an effort to share my understanding of the arts & mysteries of my style of rifling and it’s related facets.
 Caveat: I often type in my “Iowegian” dialect….just like I talk!
 For you folks in Scandinavia, there are a few pages or articles skrevet i Dansk og Norsk.